OpenRiskNet/workshop/wp2-deployment-workshop-2019/setup/README.md

 1. A modern web browser (ideally Google Chrome)
 2. The `oc` command line tool
 3. A login for the workshop's OpenShift environment
+4. Access to a clone of the GitHub repository

+## Operating environment

+You can perform the exercises in two ways:

+**Option 1: login to a VM that we provide that provides all the pre-requisites**

+This is the preferred approach.
+You need to grab yourself a username and then ssh to the server as described below.

+**Option 2: use your own laptop/server**

+Choose this option if you prefer, but our ability to assist if things go wrong may be limited.
+As well as grabbing yourself a username you will need to install the `oc` client and clone the GitHub repository as described below.

 ## User account